Three days on the Grand Ronde, fishing and floating lazily down from Schumakers to the mouth.

 The weather was surprisingly mild for that time of year, with temperatures above freezing most of the time – a great boon when camping!
 It rained the middle day of the trip, but was otherwise dry and sunny.

 On the first day of the float Marc Taylor started the ball rolling with a nice fish in the first pool the gang stopped at.
 This fish was about 30″ and a great specimen from the Grand Ronde.
-Simon then got into the action with a fish from the same pool, and by the time the evening descended on the group, each angler had landed at least one fish, with a total of 10 fish to the beach by the end of the day.
+Simon then got into Simon with his first fish of the tripthe action with a fish from the same pool, and by the time the evening descended on the group, each angler had landed at least one fish, with a total of 10 fish to the beach by the end of the day.

 Steve Choate found a great campsite for the group and we stayed there for two nights; fishing around camp all day the second (rainy) day.
 The second day was also a successful fish day, with everyone hooking a fish on day 2 as well (though not all were landed)!